2026 VENUE REQUIREMENTS

 -

 You'll also need to have a bartending staff.
-We recommend having 4-5 bartenders, 1-2 bar backs/bussers on payroll for the different weekend events.
+We recommend having 4-5 bartenders, 1-2 bar backs/bussers on payroll for the different weekend events for every 20 events you host.

 -